-No significant changes were made to the base salary of NEOs in fiscal 2014, except as outlined below, as base salary was generally in line with the compensation policy objective of being competitive with the third quartile of salaries paid by the companies forming part of the relevant comparative group.
-Mr. Spinelli's base salary for fiscal 2013 was competitive with the median of salaries paid and reflective of his recent appointment to the position of President and Chief Operating Officer, Dairy Division (Canada) on April 1, 2012.
-For fiscal 2014, his base salary was adjusted to move closer to the third quartile of salaries paid by companies in the CDN Comparative Group.
+No significant changes were made to the base salary of NEOs for fiscal 2015, except for an increase to align base salary with the compensation policy objective of being competitive with the third quartile of salaries paid by the companies forming part of the relevant comparative group.
+Mr. Carrière's base salary was revised to reflect his strategic role in connection with mergers and acquisitions activities and was moved slightly above the third quartile of salaries paid by companies in the Combined Group.